katguerin/katguerin-portfolio/README.md

 This is the beginning of my portfolio page.
-I realize it does not meet all the requirements and capeabilities of the entire module.
+I realize it does not meet all the requirements and capabilities of the entire module.
 I've been trying to catch up.
-Hopefully I can accomplish that this week and re-submit, just so you can see it...looking.....better. -_-*
+Hopefully I can accomplish that this week and re-submit, just so you can see it...looking.....better...obviously.